Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 I used [VisitManchester](https://www.visitmanchester.com/) for inspiration on design and locations to choose for my own site.
 I used [api.jquery](https://api.jquery.com/) for guidance on formatting of the functions implemented within my site (particularly for the $.each() function which allowed me to iterate through my JSON data to dynamically populate location details).
 I used [developers.google.com](https://developers.google.com/maps/documentation/javascript/examples/marker-remove) for guidance on removing markers from the map.
+I used [Stackoverflow](https://stackoverflow.com/questions/40600396/jquery-issue-typeerror-getjson-is-not-a-function) for guidance on my getJSON bug.
+I used [Stackoverflow](https://stackoverflow.com/questions/12249136/referenceerror-google-is-not-defined/12252771) for guidance on my google not defined bug.
 I have been watching the 'JavaScript: From Fundamentals to Functional JS' course on [Pluralsight](https://app.pluralsight.com/id/) by Bianca Gandolfo to supplement my learning from the Code Institute.